Class 12 Chemistry NCERT Solutions for The p Block Elements

 Noble gases have atomic radii that corresponds to van der Waal’s radii.
 Whereas, other elements have a covalent radius.
 Now, by definition, van der Waal’s radii are bigger than covalent radii.
 This is the reason why noble gases have relatively bigger atomic sizes.

 Q40.
-Give some uses of argon and neon gases.
+List the uses of neon and argon gases.

 Ans: Uses of Argon gas: